Erik98146/LaunchControl/README.md

 ## Features
 - RV-C integration for status and control of all devices over the RV-C network, duplicating (and improving) Firefly controls
 - Web control panel for Firefly controls and additonal automations
+- New controls added to Victron screen
 - Remote cloud control through VRM
 - Gorgeous mini AMOLED remote control panel for bed area remote control
-- Additional controls on Victron screen
 - Timers for inverter, starlink and water pump
 - Sleep timer to turn off devices at a set time each night
 - Sets the clock on the Firefly display so it's always correct